qbroker/ace-Plugin.js/README.md

-# This is the file that can be tried in the browser.
+# This is the file that can be used in the browser for testing.